Operator size growth in Lindbladian SYK: Lindbladian SYK

 In summary, the spectrum of $(\L+\frac12\nu N)$ is symmetric with respect to both the real axis and the imaginary axis.
 The two-point function has the symmetries:

 Combining them with the simplification \eqref{eq:GlobalG}, we can reduce the two-point function to a single component in an independent time domain.
 We choose

 The time domain forms a triangle, as shown in Fig.~\ref{fig:domains}.
-With this analysis on our hand, we will now numerically and analytically solve the problem in the following two sections.
+With this analysis on our hands, we will now numerically and analytically solve the problem in the following two sections.